lewistang-uk/commute-status/README.md

 | Drop the first headway (chosen)| Simple to query | Reduces number of headway observations with an already low sample size |
 | Find the first headway | More data could improve accuracy | Subject to the inspection paradox - a longer headway is more likely to be sampled |

 The expected wait time can be calculated from the headways, proportional to the sum of squared headways divided by the sum of headways.
-These KPIs can be tracked over time, using the arrivals database for historic headway data.
-A current view (compares current KPIs to the last four polls) and a 1-day view (compares the current day's KPIs to the last four days) have been implemented in the dashboard.

 ---